-The Stuff guide to working from home
+How to work from home: the Stuff guide | Stuff

 Perhaps you work for a company with stringent policies on server-only documents.
 More likely, you don’t – in which case, you need a backup routine.
 Your boss won’t thank you if your laptop keels over, taking with it a vital presentation you’d made that was set to save your company.

-Windows and macOS each have a built-in system for making local daily backups, and so set it up with an external portable hard drive – a £40 1TB Maxtor portable or equivalent will do.
+Windows and macOS each have a built-in system for making local daily backups, and so set it up with an external portable hard drive.
 Also install Backblaze ($6 per month) to get a copy of everything you create into the cloud.

 6. Get connected